 Many patients wonder if it’s safe to visit their orthodontist while COVID-19 is still with us.
 In late spring/early summer 2020, many restrictions were lifted in provinces across Canada and patients could see their orthodontist again.
 But you may notice your orthodontist’s office looks very different, and there are protocols to follow to keep staff and patients safe.

-While attending orthodontic appointments is key to your oral health as you progress through orthodontic treatment, there are health questions and concerns that come up just in the act of coming in for your appointment.
-Because the pandemic is still happening, extra precautions are needed to ensure everyone stays safe.
+While attending orthodontic appointments is key to your oral health, there are health questions and concerns that come up when coming in for an appointment.
+During a pandemic, extra precautions are needed to ensure everyone stays safe.

 New Rules & Regulations Under COVID-19

 For your orthodontist’s office to stay open during the pandemic, all updated safety rules from provincial regulating bodies and governments must be met.
 Orthodontists must adhere to this guidance, along with the most up-to-date information from their province’s Chief Medical Officer of Health when providing care.
 This includes: